Younger millennial and Gen Z employees are three times more likely to experience psychological distress than those over forty.

-Emerging adulthood (18-29 years) is a period marked by change and self-exploration, but numerous characteristics of this phase in life increase individuals’ vulnerability to mental health problems.
-Naluri’s data on the mental health status of 8,000 members over the past 2 years reflects this and indicates that, in terms of psychological well-being, the COVID-19 pandemic has disproportionately impacted adults under the age of 30 compared to older age groups.
-Luckily, many of the risk factors driving age differences in mental health are malleable, and key prevention strategies coupled with timely interventions can promote positive psychological health.
+Emerging adulthood (18-29 years) is marked by change and self-exploration, but numerous characteristics of this phase in life increase individuals’ vulnerability to mental health problems.
+Naluri’s data on the mental health status of 8,000 members over the past two years reflects this and indicates that, in terms of psychological well-being, the COVID-19 pandemic disproportionately impacted adults under 30 compared to older age groups.
+Luckily, many risk factors driving age differences in mental health are malleable, and critical prevention strategies coupled with timely interventions can promote positive psychological health.

 An analysis of the data collected using the Depression, Anxiety, and Stress Scale shows that the number of high-risk individuals – those experiencing severe and very severe symptoms in at least one dimension of mental health – is 3.6 times higher among 20- to 29-year-olds, at 39.5%, compared to adults 50 and above, among whom the rate is 10.8% (Figure 1).
 Chi-square tests, which test whether categorical variables are related or independent from one another, indicate that each age group, except the 50 and over group, has a significantly lower number of individuals at high risk than the age group below (X2s = 55.93 to 345.76, ps < 0.001, ɸs = 0.12 to 0.29).